+(3) Excludes average excess HQLA held by the Banks.
 Eligible HQLA may not equal "HQLA Amount" reported in Table 5 due to the application of the Level 2 liquid asset caps.
-Eligible level 2 assets in Table 2 may exceed the 40% cap.
+Eligible level 2 assets in this table may exceed the 40% cap.